Controllability: State controllability

 That is, we can informally define controllability as follows:

-If for some initial state x_{0} and some final state x_{f} there exists an input sequence to transfer the system state from x_{0} to x_{f} in a finite time interval, then the system modeled by the state-space representation is controllable.
-For the simplest example of a continuous, LTI system, the row dimension of the state space expression ẋ = Ax(t) + Bu(t) determines the interval; each row contributes a vector in the state space of the system.
+If for any initial state x_{0} and any final state x_{f} there exists an input sequence to transfer the system state from x_{0} to x_{f} in a finite time interval, then the system modeled by the state-space representation is controllable.
+For the simplest example of a continuous, linear time-invariant (LTI) system, the row dimension of the state space expression ẋ = Ax(t) + Bu(t) determines the interval; each row contributes a vector in the state space of the system.
 If there are not enough such vectors to span the state space of x, then the system cannot achieve controllability.
 It may be necessary to modify A and B to better approximate the underlying differential relationships it estimates to achieve controllability.

 Controllability does not mean that a reached state can be maintained, merely that any state can be reached.

-Controllability does not mean that arbitrary paths can be made through state space, only that there exists a path within the prescribed finite time interval.
+Controllability does not mean that arbitrary paths can be made through state space, only that there exists a path within a finite time interval.
+When the time interval can also be specified, the dynamical system is often referred to as being strongly controllable.